casper-network/docs/source/docs/casper/design/highway.md

 On a Casper network, a transaction finalizes alongside the finalizing of the block in which it is included.
 Validators that equivocate risk eviction, in which the network removes them from the validator set.
 Therefore, honest nodes receive rewards for their participation, while equivocating nodes risk loss of revenue for acting maliciously.

 Highway's criterion for detecting finality is the presence of a pattern of messages called a `Summit`.
-It is an improvement over previous CBC Casper finality criteria, which were more difficult to attain, and computationally more expensive to detect.
+It is an improvement over previous CBC Casper finality criteria, which were more difficult to attain and computationally more expensive to detect.
 Summits preserve the advantage of tunable fault tolerance while being detected in polynomial time.